The process of buying property in Cyprus

 • Prices have risen by an average of 9–11% over the past two years, especially in the new projects segment.

-• High demand remains for properties costing up to €350,000 — this is the optimal segment for obtaining permanent residency through the investment program.
+• High demand continues for properties costing up to €350,000 — this is the optimal segment for obtaining permanent residence through the investment program.

-5. Program for obtaining permanent residency through investment in real estate
+Program for obtaining permanent residence through investment in real estate

-The state program for accelerated permanent residency (Permanent Residency Permit, category F6.2) is one of the most popular tools:
+The state program for accelerated obtaining of permanent residence (Permanent Residency Permit, category F6.2) is one of the most popular tools:

 • The minimum investment amount is €300,000 + VAT.